codio-c5/C5-Development/.guides/content/Digital-Signatures-and-Hash-Functions-e77b.md

 Not unlike paper equivalents, digital signatures are unique to each document.
 On paper, a signature is created with a particular pen on a particular piece of paper and the angle and other details of the signature are unique.
 In fact, each of your signatures follows a specific pattern and yet is intrinsically unique.

 Likewise, every digital signature is a completely unique code.
 Also, the differences in digital signatures are more obvious than those of paper signatures, and they are easier to authenticate as well.
-Each individual digital signature is creating using a private key algorithm, which, like a fingerprint, is unique.
+Each individual digital signature is created using a private key algorithm, which, like a fingerprint, is unique.

 <br>